formalco/terraform-provider-formal/docs/resources/datastore.md

 - `created_at` (Number) Creation time of the sidecar.
 - `datastore_id` (String) Formal ID for the datastore.
-- `formal_control_plane_tls_certificate` (String) If deployment_type is onprem, this is the Control Plane TLS Certificate to add to the deployed Sidecar.
+- `formal_control_plane_tls_certificate` (String, Sensitive) If deployment_type is onprem, this is the Control Plane TLS Certificate to add to the deployed Sidecar.
 - `formal_hostname` (String) The hostname of the created sidcar.
 - `net_stack_id` (String) Net Stack ID
 - `org_id` (String) The Formal ID for your organisation.